Hanau: 20th century

 During World War II, Hanau's Jewish population was persecuted.
 The last Jews were deported in May 1942.

 Hanau's inner city was mostly destroyed by British airstrikes in March 1945, a few days before it was taken by the U.S. Army.
 Around 87% of the town was destroyed.
 Of the city's 15,000 inhabitants at the time, 2,500 died in the attack.

 Hanau housed one of the largest garrisons of the U.S. Army in Europe.
 It was an important strategic location in the so-called Fulda Gap.
 The military community had a population of 45,000 military members, U.S. civilians and family members at its peak during the Cold War.
 The extensive U.S. facilities included Hanau Army Airfield, also known as Fliegerhorst Langendiebach.
 The garrison closed in 2018.
 Most of the former military areas have been converted to civil use.

 21st century

 In 2010, Hanau started a huge building project to completely redesign the inner city.
 These are the town's largest construction projects since the reconstruction after World War II.

 On 19 February 2020, eleven people—including the perpetrator—were killed in a spree shooting at two shisha bars and a flat in the town.
 The perpetrator, known as Tobias Rathjen, opened fire at Midnight Bar and Arena Bar in Hanau centre and Kesselstadt.
 He then drove home, where he killed his mother and himself.

-In September 2021, Hanau reached 100,000 inhabitants.
-Starting 1 January 2026, Hanau will regain its kreisfreie Stadt (district-free city) status.
-It will secede from Main-Kinzig-Kreis after losing the privilege in 1974 after the Hessian district reformation.
+After reaching 100,000 inhabitants in September 2021, Hanau became the largest city in the Main-Kinzig-Kreis.
+On 1 January 2026, the city seceded from the district to become a district-free city (kreisfreie Stadt) once again, restoring a status it had previously held until the Hessian district reformation of 1974.